 The final play of the game came down to two stars — one for each.
 Fox caught the ball in the backfield and took a screen from Barnes to intentionally poach Curry.
 Fox tried a shortcut, but Curry cut him off and forced him to change direction, where he was assisted by Green.
 With no choice but to make a perfect play from the double team, Fox gave it to Barnes, whose mistake would have been an incredible game-winner and story against his former team.

 “We knew Fox could make a shot,” Green said after the game.
-“He Won the Clutch Player of the Year award.
+“He.
 What I don’t do is give him an iso with anyone, watch him work, and live with it.
 We are not going to live with that.
 We know.
 Get someone else to beat you.”

 It was the ultimate sign of respect that the Warriors risked an open shot from the 11-year veteran and 37 percent career 3-point shooter rather than watching Fox make a contested jumper.
 Whether that’s any question after his brilliant, All-NBA regular season, Fox has proven in his first playoff appearance that he deserves a place in the pantheon of today’s greatest stars.